steilerDev/homebridge-openhab2-complete/README.md

   * Allowed values: `"true"` & `"false"` *don't forget the quotes*

 ### Lock Mechanism
-The HomeKit Lock Mechanism Service is designed to expose and control the physical lock mechanism on a device.
+The HomeKit Lock Mechanism service is designed to expose and control the physical lock mechanism on a device.

 ```
 {